 4. CONCLUSION

 The leaves of H. asper and A. cissampeloïdes used to prepare “Tchonron” sauce are an important source of nutrients essential to the health of consumer.
 The quantities of nutrients found in these two spontaneous leafy vegetables could make a major contribution to covering the body's needs and help to make up for nutritional deficiencies among vulnerable people.
 In view of their many beneficial effects, it is important to integrate these wild leafy vegetables into the diet of the Ivorian population.
 However, to fully benefit from these leaves, further studies are needed to determine the phytochemicals and vitamins they contain.
 But also, to assess the impact of cooking on their nutritional value, especially as these leaves are consumed in sauces, particularly “Tchonron” sauces.
+Also impact of processing methods as mentioned that it can help to reduce some of the antinutrients.

 5. REFERENCES